-- Journal articles from either print or electronic resources may be placed on reserves.
+- Journal articles from either print or electronic resources may be placed on reserve.

 - Personal print copies of journal articles will be accepted.

-- Reserves will not request articles through the UH Libraries Interlibrary Loan Department.
+- Reserves will not request articles through the Interlibrary Loan department.

 - Homework submitted from students must have written permission from the student author to be posted.